lyndskg/black-scholes-cpp/README.md

 ### System Prerequisites:

 `black-scholes-cpp` mandates:
-- A functional C++ compiler compatible with C++14, and
+- A functional C++ compiler compatible with C++20,
-- required libraries installed (e.g., CURL for API access, SQLite for database interactions).
+- required libraries installed (e.g., CURL for API access, SQLite for database interactions),
-- `GoogleTest` mocking and unit-testing library installed.
+- `GoogleTest` mocking and unit-testing library installed,
 > - Use `brew install googletest` to install to your device via Homebrew.
-- The `Threads` package to handle threading-related functionality.
+- the `Threads` package to handle threading-related functionality, and
 > - Use `brew install --cask threads` to install to your device via Homebrew.
-- Be able to build, run, and debug using `CMake` of version `3.27` or higher.
+- the ability to build, run, and debug using `CMake` of version `3.27` or higher.

 &nbsp;